canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 livepatch     yes       n/a       Canonical Livepatch service
 ```

-You can see now that `cis` is marked as `enabled` on status.
+You can see now that `cis` is marked as `enabled` under 'status'.

 ### Disable

-Let's suppose that you don't want a service anymore, you can also disable any service offering
+Let's suppose that you don't want a service anymore.
+You can also disable any service offering
 through `pro`.
-For example, let's disable the `cis` service you just enabled by running on the
+For example, let's disable the `cis` service you just enabled by running the
-Multipass VM:
+following command in the Multipass VM:

 ```console
 $ sudo pro disable cis
 ```

-After running that command, let's now run `pro status` to see what happened to `cis`:
+After running the command, let's now run `pro status` to see what happened to `cis`:

 ```
 SERVICE       ENTITLED  STATUS    DESCRIPTION cis           yes       disabled  Center for Internet Security Audit Tools